thbe/puppet-rkhunter/README.md

 ####`warn_mail`

-et the user email adress that get notifications if events has warnings.
+Set the user email adress that get notifications if events has warnings.

 ##Limitations